 1 oz (30 ml)

-Deciem NIOD Photography Fluid, Opacity 12% is a light weight, new formula that creates a foundation for more even toned and camera ready skin.
-A novel approach to creating a foundation for skin that reflects even radiance in life and very specifically through the camera lens, this instant treatment is serum-textured but contains a wide array of light refracting prisms, tone and hue correctors and topical photo-finishing technologies to offer even radiance within seconds.
+Deciem NIOD Photography Fluid, Opacity 12% is a light weight, new formula that creates even toned and camera ready skin.
+This is not a foundation and will not provide cover.
+What it does do is reduce redness.
+With a serum-like texture, it contains light refracting prisms, tone and hue correctors and topical photo-finishing technologies for even-toned radiance.
 This light, instantly-absorbed, oil-free bio-complex is clinically proven to offer comfortable hydration immediately with an effect that lasts 48 hours after each application to allow the corrective technologies in the product to be compatible with even the driest of skin types.

 This one of a kind formula features a patented Dragon Fruit Chromatic Refractor- the first-ever bio-fruit complex to provide immediate radiance to the skin as tested under multiple light conditions and under camera settings.
 Nano-Prismatic Yellow-Red Hue Corrector is an ultra-fine hue corrector that blacks out red tones and minimizes undesirable yellow tones for skin that looks instantly better for every moment.
 The correction fluid has Surface Mesh Adherence Technology offers a breathing film that disallows perspiration-induced or unintended wash-off of other properties in this product or those applied subsequently to this product.
 The formula is also provides oil-free hydration with a natural bio-sugar complex.
 Apply instead of or under liquid foundation to balance out undesirable color tones and skin imperfections.
 This formula can also be mixed with other products for subtle hue correction.